What's New?

 What's new in Version 3.0.0.11 (released 29 September 2005)

-- The Web Update Wizard now uses the Internet Explorer proxy server settings
+- The Software Update Wizard now uses the Internet Explorer proxy server settings

 when running in Windows service mode, as well as in standard application mode.